Host TPM Attestation Alarm present in the vSphere UI

 Issue/Introduction

-Users may encounter a Host TPM attestation alarm in the vSphere UI after installing or upgrading to ESXi 8.0 or later versions.
-This alarm typically appears when Secure Boot is disabled on the ESXi host, even if TPM is not actively used in the environment.
+Users may see a "Host TPM attestation" alarm in the vSphere UI after installing or upgrading to ESXi 8.0 or later.
+This alarm typically appears because Secure Boot is disabled on the ESXi host, even if a TPM is not being actively used in the environment.

-The message appears such as:
+The message appears as:

 Environment